Valentines Day Puckering Up Tips

 Make sure you brush your teeth (and tongue) regularly and perhaps pop in to see one of our Hygienists if you haven't done so for some time.

-Coffee and red wine are the biggest culprits when it comes to stained teeth. it occurs when tannins build up on your tooth enamel.
+Coffee and red wine are the biggest culprits when it comes to stained teeth.
+It occurs when tannins build up on your tooth enamel.
 Good oral hygiene can help reduce stained teeth, but that isn’t always enough and again a trip to the Hygienist is probably in order.
-Some whitening toothpaste can remove a percentage of stains but sometimes you need a little extra help.
+Some whitening toothpaste can remove a percentage of stains but sometimes you need a little extra help to whiten your teeth.

 3. Healthy Gums